syphr42/docker-proton-bridge/README.md

     syphr/proton-bridge --cli
 ```

 When the interface is running, type `login` and follow the prompts.
-Once login is complete, type `exit` to shutdown the bridge.
+Once login is complete, type `info 0` to retieve login details for interacting with the bridge.

+Finally, type `exit` to shutdown the bridge.

 More information on command line options can be found here: https://protonmail.com/support/knowledge-base/bridge-cli-guide/